Sanzhanov/Sanzhanov/README.md

 ## ✨ **About Me**

- I am an experienced Software QA Engineer with strong test automation skills.
-Worked with various test automation tools.
+As an experienced Software QA Automation Engineer with more than five years of expertise, I excel in test automation and have worked with several tools.
+I genuinely love my work and enjoy discussing various topics with my fellow testers while also sharing my knowledge.
+I am committed to continuously improving my skills and professional growth by writing articles on automated testing.

 <div align='right'>
 <p align="right">
         <a href="https://www.linkedin.com/in/sanzhanov/"><img src='.github/workflows/pass-fail.gif' height=250 width="35%"